TomCosta/youperchallenge/README.md

 $ sudo npm install -g ionic cordova
 ```

-Then, to run it, cd into `sports` and run:
+Then, to run it, cd into `youperChallenge` and run:

 ```bash
 $ ionic cordova platform add ios